liufuqin0922/brant-ruan.github.io/_posts/2017-04-11-UnixV6ppFSReport2.md

 ![unixv6pp-open-files-structure]({{ site.url }}/resources/pictures/unixv6pp-open-files-structure.png)

 You may note that all these structures have nothing to do with **filename**.
-That is because the filename is stored in directory files and we will talk about that in *Part 3*.
+That is because the filename is stored in directory files and we will talk about that in *[Part 3](https://brant-ruan.github.io/cs/2017/04/11/UnixV6ppFSReport3.html)*.

 The index of entries in `OpenFiles` is the famous `fd` (file descriptor).

-It will be comprehensible if we talk about this topic step by step from `SystemCall::Sys_Open()` because we can show a dynamic process.
-This API is famous and clear, and we will dive into something else interesting :)
+It will be comprehensible if we talk about this topic **step by step** because we can show a dynamic process.

 #### From DiskInode to INode